Families often tell us about how Bedruthan has a special place in their hearts.

 We’re also excited to tell you that renowned landscape artist Tony Plant will be visiting Bedruthan this October half term too.
 Tony’s perhaps best known for his large-scale, site-specific works.
 One of his methods is to take a rake down onto the sand to carve out large spiral patterns on the beach.
 Come join in – he’s leading smaller-scale beach drawing sessions here on Friday, October 23rd and Friday, October 30th.

-These are just some highlights of our upcoming events.
-When you arrive, you’ll find the full schedule of events (then book the ones that draw your eye the most).
+When you arrive for a school holiday break, you’ll find the full schedule of events (then book the ones that draw your eye the most).
 Other activities include pop-up family craft sessions and evening tales from seasoned storytellers.

 If you’re one of our families who often stay at Bedruthan during school holidays, you may notice that there are a few less activities overall.
 We’re trying to put our efforts into developing a focused selection of unusual activities — we want to do the sort of things you wouldn’t find anywhere else.
 We’re eager to get going.

 At the same time, we still know that sometimes parents may want some time just to themselves.
 When that moment comes, we recommend trying our intimate Herring restaurant’s new menu.
 To help you keep an eyes on the young ones while you’re eating, we’ve partnered with the babysitters at the Parent & Child Nanny Agency.
-We’re also currently working hard to improve the hotel’s complimentary baby listening service.
+We’ve pleased to say that we’ve also worked hard to improve the hotel’s complimentary baby listening service.